Quad4-Software/go-no-telemetry/README.md

 [![CI](https://github.com/Quad4-Software/go-no-telemtry/actions/workflows/ci.yml/badge.svg)](https://github.com/Quad4-Software/go-no-telemtry/actions/workflows/ci.yml)

 A fork of the Go programming language with all telemetry stripped.
+Updated from upstream weekly.

 No counter data is collected.
 No uploads are sent.
 The `go telemetry` command is a stub that always reports `off`.
 The `GOTELEMETRY` and `GOTELEMETRYDIR`